-Curricular themes mapped to CAHP Student Learning Outcomes, applied as OTD curricular threads (CAHP SLOs Adopted 7.10.19)
+Curricular themes are mapped to the College of Health Professions (CAHP) Student Learning Outcomes (SLOs), applied as OTD curricular threads.
+(CAHP SLOs adopted 2019.)

-OTD Theme - Oco cupation for Health upation-based and evidence-based intervention for current practice, leadership, education, and scholarship. arning Outcomes/ OTD Threads Foundational Foundational Knowledge: Generalize foundational theories, Knowledge principles, and methodologies to evidence-based clinical care, · teaching, and research in one's profession.
+OTD Theme - Oc cupation for Health Application of occupation-based and evidence-based intervention for current practice, leadership, education, and scholarship. arning Outcomes/ OTD Threads Foundational Foundational Knowledge: Generalize foundational theories, Knowledge principles, and methodologies to evidence-based clinical care, teaching, and research in one's profession.
 Clinical Care Demonstrate evidence-based knowledge of person-centered clinical care reflective of the professional standards in one's profession.
-Healthcare & Approach clinical care, teaching, and research in a manner that is Education considerate of safety, efficiency, timeliness, sustainability, and ethical Systems decision-making. nslational Science Study of and proce ess for sharing knowledge from practice for practice to increase quality of services to improve health. arning Objectives/ OTD Threads Translational Apply knowledge to complex problems to meet the evolving Knowledge healthcare needs of individuals and communities through technology, invention, research, advocacy, and outreach.
-Civic Engage in service, outreach, and advocacy opportunities for the Responsibility advancement of patient care, patient safety, community health, and the allied health professions. rsonal and Professional Growth elong learners, demonstrating a commitment to professional standards and res CAHP Student Learning Objectives/ OTD Threads Personal & Engage in lifelong learning and professional growth based on self- Professional assessed limitations through the synthesis of reflective thought, Growth feedback from others, and situational evaluation and analysis.
+Healthcare & Approach clinical care, teaching, and research in a manner that is Education considerate of safety, efficiency, timeliness, sustainability, and ethical Systems decision-making.
+Inslational Science ess for sharing knowledge from practice for practice to increase quality and effectiveness of services to improve health. arning Objectives/ OTD Threads Translational Apply knowledge to complex problems to meet the evolving Knowledge healthcare needs of individuals and communities through technology, invention, research, advocacy, and outreach.
+Civic Engage in service, outreach, and advocacy opportunities for the Responsibility advancement of patient care, patient safety, community health, and the allied health professions. rsonal and Professional Development elong learners, demonstrating a commitment to professional standards and res arning Objectives/ OTD Threads Personal & Engage in lifelong learning and professional growth based on self- Professional assessed limitations through the synthesis of reflective thought, Growth feedback from others, and situational evaluation and analysis.
 Inclusion & Exhibit culturally sensitive behaviors that promote an inclusive, Equity equitable, and safe environment for all individuals and communities.
 Interprofessional Embrace the unique roles and experiences of the various healthcare Teamwork professions, promoting a team-based approach to healthcare, teaching, and research.
 Communication Cultivate an environment of collaboration by engaging in productive & Collaboration communication with all members of one's team.